cp-algorithms/cp-algorithms/src/graph/depth-first-search.md

 }
 ```
 This is the most simple implementation of Depth First Search.
-As described int the applications it might be useful to also compute the entry and exit times and vertex color.
+As described in the applications it might be useful to also compute the entry and exit times and vertex color.
 We will color all vertices with the color 0, if we haven't visited them, with the color 1 if we visited them, and with the color 2, if we already exited the vertex.

 Here is a generic implementation that additionally computes those: